belowlab/IMMerge/README.md

 	* ```--input```: (Required) files to be merged, multiple files are allowed
 	* ```--info```:  (Optional) Directory/name to info files.
 Default path is the same directory as corresponding input file, default info file share the same name as input file, except for suffix (.info.gz)
 	* ```--output```: (Optional) Default is merged.vcf.gz and saved at current working directory.
 Output file name without suffix.
+    * ```--retained_snp_list```: (Optional) Default is None.
+In case user needs to use modified retained SNP list instead of the file created by IMMerge.
+The program will not create a new *variants_retained.info.txt if this option is provided.
+Must have these columns: SNP (the first column), ALT_Frq_combined, MAF_combined, Rsq_combined, Genotyped
 	* ```--thread```: (Optional) Defines how many threads to use in multiprocessing.
 		* Default value is 1.
 		* Valid values are integers.
 If number of threads <0, will use 1 instead of user supplied value